ipfs-inactive/website/content/contribute/index.md

 ### Testing

-We’re continously improving IPFS every day, but mistakes can happen and we could release something that doesn’t work as well as it should—or simply doesn't work at all!
+We’re continously improving IPFS every day, but mistakes can happen and we could release something that doesn’t work as well as it should — or simply doesn't work at all!
 If you like to dig into edge-cases or write testing scenarios, wrangling our testing infrastructure could be the job for you.